Klipper3d/klipper/docs/Sensorless_Homing.md

 # Sensorless Homing
 Sensorless homing allows to home an axis without the need for a physical limit switch.
 Instead, the carriage on the axis is moved into the mechanical limit making the stepper motor lose steps.
 The stepper driver senses the lost steps and indicates this to the controlling MCU (Klipper) by toggling a pin.
 This information can be used by Klipper as end stop for the axis.

-This guide covers the setup of sensorless homing for the X axis of your printer.
+This guide covers the setup of sensorless homing for the X axis of your (cartesian) printer.
 However, it works the same with all other axes (that require an end stop).
 You should configure and tune it for one axis at a time.

 ## Prerequisites
 A few prerequisites are needed to use sensorless homing: